Matt Wickline: Personal life

-On February 17th, 1996, Wickline married Marcy Hardart, whom he met when he was writing at Late Night and she was Lorne Michaels's assistant at Saturday Night Live.
+On February 17th, 1996, Wickline married Marcy Hardart, great-granddaughter of the legendary restaurant Horn & Hardart who had previously worked as a manager of new business development at MTV and as an assistant to Lorne Michaels at Saturday Night Live from 1987 to 1990.
 They have three children together, including SNL cast member Jane Wickline.

 Awards

 As a writer for Late Night, Wickline and the rest of the writing staff won four Emmy Awards for Outstanding Writing in a Variety or Music Program in 1984, 1985, 1986, and 1987, a four-year sweep.
 He was nominated for an additional seven Emmys for his work on Late Night and In Living Color, nominated for three Emmys in the same category in 1985 and two in the same category in 1990.